Advanced Nuclear Power Reactors

 Questions have arisen regarding the steel quality in top and bottom reactor pressure vessel heads forged by Areva for Flamanville and Taishan units.
 The pressure vessel for Olkiluoto was forged in Japan.

 A US version, the US-EPR quoted as 1710 MWe gross and about 1580 MWe net, was submitted for US design certification in December 2007, but this process is suspended.
 The first unit (with 80% US content) was expected to be grid connected by 2020.
 It is now known as the Evolutionary PWR (EPR).
-Much of the one million man-hours of work involved in developing this US EPR was making the necessary changes to output electricity at 60 Hz instead of the original design's 50 Hz.
+Much of the one million man-hours of work involved in developing this US EPR was said to be making the necessary changes to output electricity at 60 Hz instead of the original design's 50 Hz.
 The main development of the type was to be through UniStar Nuclear Energy.

 The Westinghouse AP1000 is a two-loop PWR which has evolved from the smaller AP600, one of the first new reactor designs certified by the US NRC, in 2005.
 Simplification was a major design objective of the AP1000, in overall safety systems, normal operating systems, the control room, construction techniques, and instrumentation and control systems provide cost savings with improved safety margins.
 It has a core cooling system including passive residual heat removal by convection, improved containment isolation, passive containment cooling system to the atmosphere and in-vessel retention of core damage (corium) with water cooling around it.
 No safety-related pumps or ventilation systems are needed.
 It is being built in China, and at the Vogtle and Summer sites in USA.
 The first four units are on schedule, being assembled from modules.
 It is 1250 MWe gross and 1110-1117 MWe net (3415 MWt).
 Westinghouse earlier claimed a 36-month construction time to fuel loading.
 The first ones being built in China were on a 51-month timeline to fuel loading, or 57-month schedule to grid connection.
 After the first four units there, the design is known as CAP1000.